 On June 26, 2019, the Ministry of Energy and Mines of the Dominican Republic ("MEM") granted a new Exploration License to the Company.
-The Piedra Dura Exploration License total 325.50 hectares and is located north of the Romero Project.
+The Piedra Dura Exploration License located north of the Romero Project.

-As of March 31, 2021 and December 31, 2020, the Company has not received the Exploitation Permit nor clarification from the Dominican Republic's government on any timeframe for receipt of the Exploitation Permit.
+As of March 31, 2022, the Company has not received the Exploitation Permit nor clarification from the Dominican Republic's government on any timeframe for receipt of the Exploitation Permit.

-Notes to the Condensed Consolidated Interim Financial Statements (unaudited) For the Three Months Ended March 31, 2021 (Expressed in Canadian Dollars)
+Notes to the Condensed Consolidated Interim Financial Statements (unaudited) For the Three Months Ended March 31, 2022 (Expressed in Canadian Dollars)